-If you are looking for a way to SSH into Linux machines with your Windows computer, here are 5 SSH Windows Clients for your to choose.
-Other than the first one listed below which is exclusive to Windows 10, the other ones
+If you are looking for a way to SSH into Linux machines with your Windows computer, here are 6 SSH Windows Clients for your to choose, with the first two exclusively used in Windows 10.

 Open Ubuntu on your Windows 10, log in with your own credential and then ssh.

 Windows 10 now has a new feature that you can enable and use to ssh into a remote Linux computer.
 It’s called OpenSSH Client and can be enabled as a feature right through Windows 10 Settings app.
 Check this out.

 OpenSSH is an open source project made by the PowerShell team as an attempt to support SSH.

 Download the latest release in ZIP format and extract the content to a folder.
 Then all you need is to open a Command Prompt window, navigate to that folder and run ssh.

 PuTTy is probably the SSH client used the most on Windows.
 It’s a portable free tool that supports not only SSH but Telnet, Xterm as well.
 It’s also a simple and easy-to-use tool as well.
 Simply put in the hostname and click Load button to start.

 Bitvise offers both SSH Server and SSH Client for Windows Servers and workstations.
 The SSH Client is free with a graphical interface as well as command-line SFTP support, a FTP-to-SFTP bridge, powerful tunneling features including dynamic port forwarding through an integrated proxy, and remote administration for our SSH Server.

 Unlike PuTTy or Bitvise, SmarTTY is a free multi-tabbed SSH client that also supports copying files and directories with SCP on-the-fly and editing files in-place.